haapjari/repository-search-api/README.md

 ## TODO

+- Docker: compose -file for PostgreSQL and Environment Variables.
 - Optimizations
+- Need to add some functionality, so I can gather the dataset in multiple runs.
 - Performance Testing
 - Add the skipped libraries on the data structures, and try to process them again.
 - Prune other than "Go" Primary Language repositories, before they are processed.